PACT: Program for Assertive Community Treatment

 Psychiatric Rehabilitation: Psych Rehab is a specific model that allows us to help clients learn skills in living, learning, working, and socializing.
 Sometimes it is learning something as simple as how to use your stove.
 Other times it might be to learn how to cook, make friends, or ride the bus.

-Nursing: Medical issues can negatively impact a person's overall mental health and wellbeing.
+Nursing: Medical issues can negatively impact a person's overall behavioral health and wellbeing.
 Our nurses can assist with basic, hands-on medical care, take clients to doctor's appointments, provide health-related education, and can give injections inside the office or at the client's home.

 Peer Services: Our peer helps the client realize their potential to live in recovery with the aid of sharing their own story of recovery.
 The peer helps clients create comprehensive Wellness Recovery Action Plans (WRAP), can take clients shopping, have coffee, go for walks, provide case management, or just talk.
 Peers can often help clients feel safe in starting their path to recovery.